dmakarau/chat_app/README.md

 # Chat App

-A Flutter chat application with Firebase authentication and real-time capabilities, showcasing professional development practices and clean architecture patterns.
+A fully functional real-time chat application built with Flutter and Firebase, demonstrating clean architecture principles and modern development practices.
+This project showcases user authentication, profile management, file uploads, and real-time messaging in a production-ready mobile application.

 ## Technologies Used